suhuf/RE_Writeups/VR/RE VR Software.md

  ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/b12bb6f3-360f-4986-97db-01ac0d70524a)

-Yep it worked.
+Yep, it worked.
 And we can also see that the sprite also changed when we changed the Texture2d.
-Now whenever this is rendered by the App it will show this.
+Now whenever this is rendered by the App in the headset it will show this new image.

-This is basically how the less complicated parts of the modding process go, Asset is extraced via AssetStudio, it is edited via some software (really depends on the asset) and then the new asset is imported via UABEA.
-This however is an oversimplification, for things like audio files forexample there is more work that is done in the editing process such as converting the Audio to an .Fsb file which is then imported but it overall fits into this workflow.
+This is basically how the less complicated parts of the modding process go, Asset is extracted via AssetStudio, it is edited via some software (depending on asset type) and then the new asset is imported via UABEA.

+This is however is an oversimplification, for things like audio files for example, there is more work that is done in the editing process such as converting a .wav/mp3 file to a .fsb file which is then imported.
+But overall, it fits into this workflow.

-The next section should cover how you can actually read and change some the code of these apps.
+The next section should cover how you can actually read and change some of the code of these apps.

 **Uncovering Dummy .DLLs with Il2cpdumper:**

 words

 (This should be at the end)

 **APK signing process:**

-The software and games on the Quest 2 headset the .APK File format.
-This is a very well known file format and as a result modifying software on the quest is surprisingly easy.
-However, despite the ease in modifiying software, getting the quest to accept the software after said modifications

-is where there are a lot more steps.
+The software and games on the Quest 2 use the APK File format.
+This is a very well-known file format and as a result, modifying software on the quest is surprisingly easy.
+However, despite the ease of modifying software, getting the quest to accept the software after said modifications is where there are a lot more steps.

 Firstly, we are going to need a few tools